Golden Rules When Using AI

 In practice, this means designing your workflow so a person reviews or supervises AI results.

-For example, if you use an AI chatbot for customer service, train staff to monitor those chats and take over if something goes wrong.
 If you use AI to flag spam or analyze data, double-check that the filters work correctly and adjust them as needed.

 Accountability also means keeping records: note when and how you used AI, so you can explain your actions if needed.